ShunichiroT/EasiGP/README.md

 This code is used for "Ensemble AnalySis with Interpretable Genomic Prediction (EasiGP): Computational Tool for Interpreting Ensembles of Genomic Prediction Models". (https://doi.org/10.1002/tpg2.70138)

 EasiGP analyses the ensemble of multiple diverse genomic prediction models at the genome level in crop breeding programs.
-Circos plots are then constructed using the effect of each genomic marker region and the interactions of these genomic marker regions for a target trait.
+Circos plots are then constructed using the effect of each genomic marker region and the interactions of genomic markers for a target trait.
-With a circos plot view, we can visually compare the inferred trait genetic architecture of each genomic prediction model to deepen the understanding of the predictive behaviour of each genomic prediction model at the genome level.
+With a constructed circos plot, we can visually compare the inferred trait genetic architecture of genomic prediction models to deepen our understanding of their predictive behaviour at the genome level.
 The comparison of the inferred genomic marker effects with known key genome regions also enables the discovery of potential new genome regions that have not been well-investigated in previous studies.

 ## Description
 - Model: the code for seven individual genomic prediction models (rrBLUP, BayesB, RKHS, RF, SVR, MLP and GAT) and the naive ensemble-average models is stored.
 These genomic prediction models are implemented through the "main" function.
-   - ridge regression best linear unbiased prediction (rrBLUP), BayesB and reproducing kernel Hilbert Space (RKHS): BGLR (Pérez and de Los Campos, 2014) in R
+   - ridge regression best linear unbiased prediction (rrBLUP), genomic best linear unbiased prediction (GBLUP), BayesB and reproducing kernel Hilbert Space (RKHS): BGLR (Pérez and de Los Campos, 2014) in R
    - Random forest (RF) and support vector regression (SVR): Sklearn (Pedregosa et al., 2012) in Python
    - Multilayer perceptron (MLP): PyTorch (Paszke et al., 2019) in Python
    - Graph attention network (GAT), GAT infinitesimal, GAT fully-connected & GAT prior-knowledge: PyTorch Geometric (Fey et al., 2019) in Python